Castillo de Coca: Construction and architecture

 The castle was constructed under the supervision of a Moorish architect and engineer.
 Such Moorish engineers were routinely commissioned to construct large buildings during the medieval times and were called "Alarife" (one who understand the art of construction).
-Brick has been used for most of the construction.
+Brick was used for most of the construction.
 However, the bricks used in the castle are different from ordinary bricks used to build houses.
 These are hardened bricks that are capable of withstanding enemy onslaught during sieges.
-The bricks have been laid smooth with the mortar, so the lines of the brickwork are clearly visible along with the mortar.
-This creates a distinctive pattern on the castle.
-The castle has been constructed in classic Mudéjar fashion.
-Brickwork and plaster work have been used to create geometrical patterns depicting a hybrid of Moorish Muslim and Christian Gothic architecture.
-While the main construction is of brick, limestone and plaster have been used in the balistraria, the embrasures.
-White limestone has also been used to decorate columns in the courtyard and the keep, as well as numerous other features on the facade of the keep.
+The bricks were laid smooth with the mortar, so the lines of the brickwork are clearly visible along with the mortar.
+This created a distinctive pattern on the castle.
+The castle was constructed in classic Mudéjar fashion.
+Brickwork and plaster work was used to create geometrical patterns depicting a hybrid of Moorish Muslim and Christian Gothic architecture.
+While the main construction is of brick, limestone and plaster were used in the balistraria and embrasures.
+White limestone was also used to decorate columns in the courtyard and the keep, as well as numerous other features on the facade of the keep.